 If you are having problems with bathroom ceramic tiles that are either look outdated or are otherwise cracked or chipped, you only have two options, either you can do ceramic tile resurfacing or replacing.

-When you replace tiles, you do just that: you remove the tiles, scrape the surface to make it even and then glue a new set of tiles.
-On the other hand, when you resurface a tile, you simply glaze of over the tile to make it look brand new.
+When you replace tiles, you do just that: you remove the tiles, scrape the surface to make it even, and then glue a new set of tiles.
+On the other hand, when you resurface a tile, you simply glaze over the tile to make it look brand new.

 For most practical homeowners, ceramic tile resurfacing is really the better option because it costs less and you don’t need to demolish the tiled area.
 In terms of aesthetics, you can revert to the original color of the ceramic or you can change it to a different look or color without ever changing the tiles.

 Thus, unless if you’d like to impress someone with new tiling, ceramic tile resurfacing is better.
 The good thing about tile resurfacing is that it only takes three to five hours to complete, and you can use your bathroom again on the same day.